SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_22.png)

-These updates will be reflected in the selected StatusPage under **Incident History**.
+These updates will be reflected in the selected Status Page under **Incident History**.

 ![](images/statuspage_23.png)

-## Enable Subscriptions to your StatusPage
+## Enable Subscriptions to your Status Page

-To enable subscriptions to your StatusPage, go to **Edit**, click on **Subscriptions** and check the **Enable Subscriptions** checkbox. **Subscribe** option will now show up on your public StatusPage.
-You can have your end users **subscribe** for incident update notifications from the StatusPage.
+To enable subscriptions to your Status Page, go to **Edit**, click on **Subscriptions** and check the **Enable Subscriptions** checkbox. **Subscribe** option will now show up on your public Status Page.
+You can have your end users **subscribe** for incident update notifications from the Status Page.

 ![](images/statuspage_24.png)

-You can also select the **modes of subscription** you want to enable for your StatusPage.
+You can also select the **modes of subscription** you want to enable for your Status Page.
 You can select either or both the available options.

 ![](images/statuspage_26.png)